About

 Hiring Of Club Premises

-Hiring of club premises may only be arranged through a club Member, provided the same is approved as per club rules.
-Additionally it would be the responsibility of the Member booking the premises to accept all liabilities for payment of bills resulting from the hiring.
+Hiring of Club premises may only be arranged through a Club Member provided approval of the Committee is forthcoming and, on the understanding, that the Member concerned accepts all liabilities for payment of bills resulting from the hiring.

 Damage To Club Property

-Wilful damage to the club property will result in the imposition of a fine by the Committee on the responsible Member or Member’s guest, not exceeding six times the cost of replacement or repairs.
-Parents will be deemed responsible for any damage caused by their children and/or their guests.
+Damage to Club Property by Members, their Family or their Guests.
+Wilful damage to Club Property will result in the imposition of a fine by the Committee on the responsible Member not exceeding six times the cost of replacement or repairs.
+Parents will be deemed responsible for any such damage caused by their children.
+Members will be deemed responsible for any such damage caused by their guests

 The above information is indicative only and gives an overview of the Club rules and regulations.
 Members are however requested to check with the Club Secretary / Office to get more specific details about the decorum that needs to be maintained whilst inside the club premises – either alone, with family, or guests.
 Members are also requested to check for the modified timings of bars and other facilities which have been extended over the last couple of months.